Nadihat/Repeater-Divination/README.md

 5Astrology.py contains Parallels and Conjunctions (sextiles, squares etc) 6Astrology.py includes Ceres, Juno, Vesta...
 Eris, Makemake, Gonggong etc. This produces an extraordinary information volume: if you don't need these smaller bodies (as they can muddle up a reading by inventing wrong details about wounds [Ceres iirc], etc), use 5Astrology.py.

+pona.py is an experiment in using Toki Pona, the "Language of Good" as divination.
+Its ~150 simple words can express sufficiently, aided with AI.
+888k `THINK_DEPTH`.

 The Tarot file is GPL3, and since all the other files were derived from it, they're too.